Hareesh-Nandigrama/catalogue/README.md

 **Contributions of any kind welcome!**

-# Latest apk version can be accessed from Buildrelease
+# Latest apk version can be accessed from Releases section of the Repository.